openlearningtools/opencompetencies/README.md

 Instructions at this point are based on an Ubuntu development environment, or something similar.

 Set up a local development environment:
-- Make a directory to hold the project.
+- Make a directory to hold the project, and change into that directory.
+- Clone this repository:
+    - git clone https://github.com/openlearningtools/opencompetencies
+- Change into the opencompetencies directory.
 - Create a virtual environment called venv using requirements.txt, and activate the environment:
-    - virtualenv --no-site-packages venv
+    - virtualenv --distribute venv
     - sudo pip install -r requirements.txt
     - source venv/bin/activate
-- Clone this repository:
-    - git clone https://github.com/openlearningtools/opencompetencies
+- Create a database for this project.
+This documentation assumes you are using postgres.
 - Set the DATABASE_URL environment variable:
     - DATABASE_URL=postgres://database_user:password@localhost/database_name
 - If you would like to turn on debugging, add a DEBUG environment variable.